Print ISSN: 2957-5060

 Electronic Library System of the Publishing House «Lan»

-A double-blind peer-review method is a mandatory process for all scientific manuscripts submitted to the editorial staff of «Journal of the Belarusian State University.
+A blind and/or double-blind peer-review method is a mandatory process for all scientific manuscripts submitted to the editorial staff of «Journal of the Belarusian State University.
 Biology».

 Order of peer-review

-1. The scientific manuscript submitted to the editorial board of the journal is reviewed by the editor-in-chief for compliance with the scope of the journal and requirements for the article design.
+1. The scientific manuscript submitted to the editorial board of the journal is reviewed by the editor-in-chief, deputy editor-in-chief or executive secretary for compliance with the scope of the journal and requirements for the article design.
 In the case of compliance with indicated requirements the manuscript is sent to the specialists for review.

 2. The peer-review is performed by the members of the editorial board, who are mostly specialized in the scope of the article.
 All reviewers are recognized specialists in the scope of reviewed materials and have publications related to the subject of the reviewed article for recent three years.
 The editorial staff has the right to engage external reviewers (doctor of science or PhD, including practitioners).
 The specialists from the institutions and branches, where the work is performed, are not engaged.

 3. The process of reviewing is kept confidential.
 The reviewers are informed that manuscripts submitted to them are private property of authors and are not a subject of disclosure.
 The reviewers and also the editorial staff have no right to use knowledge about the content of the article for their own benefit before its publication.
 The reviewers and the editorial staff are not allowed to make copies of the article for their own needs.
 The reviewers should not give a part of the manuscript to other person for review without advanced permission of the editorial board.
 The disclosure is possible only in the case of claim for unreliability or falsification of materials, in all other cases non-disclosure is obligatory.